Sameeksha2323/Codeforge-Hackathon-Project/README.md

 1. Click "Choose File" to upload a medicine label image
 2. Click "Extract Text" to process the image
-4. View the extracted information in the form fields and formatted display
+4. View the extracted information in the form fields and formatted display.

-## Team Members
-*Sameeksha Gupta (3rd Year) - Backend Development

-*Deepanshi (3rd Year) - AI & OCR Integration

-*Tasneem Ahmed (3rd Year) - Frontend Development

-*Soumya Garg (2nd Year) - Database & API Integration

 ## License